JasmineLi-805/moral-ai-irl/IRL_DesignDoc.md

 #### Dummy agent

-The existing code uses RLLib to do the training. `DummyPolicy` in `human_aware_rl_master/human_aware_rl/dummy/rl_agent.py` is the wrapper around Dummy agent for it to be compatible with RLLib.
+The existing code uses RLLib to do the training.
+`human_aware_rl_master/human_aware_rl/dummy/rl_agent.DummyPolicy`: the wrapper around Dummy agent for it to be compatible with RLLib.
 In the training process, the `DummyPolicy` would be used to create an agent that interacts with the game environment.
-To insert the Dummy agent into the game evaluation,
-- <s>change the code in the evaluation function in `human_aware_rl_master/human_aware_rl/rllib/rllib.py` by manually setting one of the policies to `DummyPolicy`.
-The featurizing function for the dummy is set to `None`, since it does not require the featurized states to make decision.</s>

-- Add the Dummy's policy to the trainer, so that there is no explicit policy settings in the eval func.
-This way setting the policy for all three types of agents(BC, RL, Dummy) can all be done in one call to `trainer.get_policy`.
-- *Issue [solved]*: The state passed to the dummy agent is featurized even though its featurization function is set to `None`.
-This causes the agent's `smart_reset` to fail, as there is a type mismatch.
-The error is suppressed by removing `not self._find_help_object(state.objects)` in the agent's reset functions.
-Will further explore this issue later.
+*Add MAI_Dummy Agent to the training process*
+- `rl_agent.mai_dummy_feat_fn`: transforms the game state object into a dictionary with two keys: `player_1_held_obj`and `help_obj`, since RLlib requires the input to the agent to be specified in terms of gym.spaces.
+These keys are the only values used by MAI_Dummy Agent
+- `game.py`: Added conditions to handle inputs transformed by the featurization function above.
+- `rllib.py`: Inserted MAI_Dummy as the second agent in the training process.

+*Add MAI_Dummy Agent to Evaluation*
+- `rllib.gen_trainer_from_params`: MAI_Dummy Agent should be automatically added to the eval process when constructing the trainer.
+- `rllib.get_rllib_eval_function`: The featurization function should be set explicitly for the dummy agent, otherwise the featurization function for the ppo agent is used.

 #### Customized evaluation function